geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 - add the provider name to `oidc_providers` and configure `{provider}OAuth2Config.*` properties in `mapstore-ovr.properties`
 - add a corresponding entry to `authenticationProviders` in `localConfig.json`

-### OpenID Connect

-In order to configure an OpenID Connect provider with a service of your choice you have to:

-- Configure the OpenID provider client
-- Configure MapStore back-end
-- Configure the MapStore front-end

-#### Configure OpenID provider client
+### Configure OpenID provider client

 This step depends on the specific OpenID provider so, please, refer to the specific documentation of the OpenID provider you are using.
-You can find some examples about how to configure a generic OpenID provider with Microsoft Azure in the following sections.
-The same information are valid for other OpenID providers, like Google, Keycloak, etc.
+See the [Provider examples](#provider-examples) section below for step-by-step guides for Microsoft Azure, Google, and Keycloak.

 You have to get the following information:

 - **Client ID**: the client id.
 This is the client id that must be present on the OpenID provider
 - **Client Secret**: the client secret.
 This is the client secret for the client id on the OpenID provider
 - **Discovery URL**: the discovery URL.
 This is the URL that contains all the information for the specific service.

-#### Configure the MapStore back-end
+### Configure the MapStore back-end

 In order to configure the generic OpenID provider you have to: